-The taxation consequences for shareholders will differ depending on their individual circumstances.
-The tax consequences of accepting the Offer might not suit your financial position.
-Shareholders who are considered Australian residents may be liable to pay capital gains tax on the disposal of their Lemur shares under the Offer.
+The taxation consequences for Lemur Shareholders will differ depending on their individual circumstances.
+The tax consequences of accepting the Bushveld Offer might not suit your financial position.
+Lemur Shareholders that are considered Australian residents may be liable to pay capital gains tax on the disposal of their Lemur Shares under the Bushveld Offer.

-The Independent Directors encourage shareholders to seek their own independent financial and taxation advice prior to deciding whether to accept the Offer.
+The Independent Directors encourage Lemur Shareholders to seek their own independent legal, financial and taxation advice prior to deciding whether to accept the Bushveld Offer.